UAE: What do school bus drivers do during long summer breaks?

 The injured personnel have received the necessary medical care

-The safety and well-being of students is a top priority in the UAE, and so is the welfare of those transporting them to school each day.
+While the safety and well-being of UAE students are a top priority, the welfare of those who care for and transport them to school daily is equally important.

-However, some contract drivers may take on seasonal jobs, such as driving for summer camps, tour buses, or public transportation, to supplement their income while for others the summer break is a chance to relax, travel back to their home countries, and spend time with family.
+However, some contract drivers may take seasonal jobs, such as driving for summer camps, tour buses, or public transportation, to supplement their income.
+For others, the summer break is a chance to relax, travel back to their home countries, and spend time with family.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Speaking to Khaleej Times, Steve Burnell, managing director of School Transport Services (STS) group, said, “I can’t speak for how other employers employ but when we recruit our people whether that’s our drivers, our bus guardians, technicians, admin staff, managers, they’re employed full time.
-We pay their salaries 12 months a year, regardless.
-They are provided their holidays 30 days every year.
-We encourage our school bus drivers to go home every year, so they get a flight allowance every year, not every two years.”
+Speaking to Khaleej Times, Steve Burnell, managing director of School Transport Services (STS) group, said, “I can’t speak for how other employers employ, but when we recruit our people, whether that’s our drivers, our bus guardians, technicians, admin staff, managers, they’re employed full time.
+We pay their salaries 12 months a year and are given 30-day leave each year.
+We encourage our school bus drivers to go home annually, so they get a yearly flight allowance, not every two years.

 "We’ve got all our employees from overseas.
 So they need to rest and recuperate.
 When the schools are closed during short breaks, they also get back to some of the training that they need to do,” he added.